SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_SRM_Function_Resources_Consistency.md

 This BPA test is available with the SRM Framework.
 You can [run it in System Center](xref:Running_BPA_tests) on the *Agents > BPA* tab.

 > [!NOTE]
-> The BPA can take over 30seconds to run, depending on the scale of the setup.
+> The BPA can take over 30 seconds to run, depending on the scale of the system.

 ## Metadata